castep-docs/workshop/docs/workshop/00_starting.md

 ### Signing up to the STFC Training Workspace

-Open a browser and navigate to the link you have been emailed  - the one that contains training.analysis.stfc.ac.uk.
+Open a browser and navigate to the link you have been emailed  - the one that contains ada.stfc.ac.uk.

 This should prompt you for some information and it will then send your account for authorisation.